- Purpose and Applicability

 Approvable methods for obtaining electronic signatures

 There are two electronic signature tools that have been vetted by the UW and its legal counsel as meeting the federal and Washington State definitions of a “legally valid” electronic signature.
-Review the INSTRUCTIONS UW E-Signature Tools for more information on how to use these tools.
+Review the instructions for using UW E-Signature Tools for more information.

 - UW ITHS REDCap is a tool provided and supported by the UW Institute of Translational Health Sciences (ITHS).